Zears14/Zears14/README.md

 - 👋 Hi, I’m @Zears14
 - 👀 I’m interested in UI Designing
 - 🌱 I’m currently learning C# and JavaScript
-- 💞️ I’m looking to collaborate on Nothing
+- 💞️ I’m looking to collaborate on currently nothing
-- 📫 How to reach me Nothing
+- 📫 How to reach me ryugraka@gmail.com

 <!---